Matthew 5:9 encourages seeking wisdom, resolving conflicts, and cultivating healthy relationships.

 Peace is achieved when the truth is made clear

-When the issue is settled, two parties embrace
+When the issue is settled, the two parties embrace

 When the problem is fixed, peace is achieved.